Introducing Our Mudroom Closet!

 As you pin things on Pinterest, focus on the functionality of the spaces you gravitate towards.
 Do you love the built-ins?
 Do you love the layout?
 Do you love the versatility of the kitchen in the image?
 What is it that’s pulling you into the photo beyond the design?

 Figuring out how you want a space to function should take precedent over the aesthetics.
 You can figure out how it will look later.
 That’s the easy and fun part!
-Let me walk you through our new space that features mudroom cubbies with doors!
+Let me walk you through our new space that features our mudroom closet cubbies with doors!

-Figure Out the Functionality
+Figure Out the Functionality of Your Mudroom Closet

 I spent years thinking through how I lived in my home.
 What did I like?
 What wasn’t working?
 Was a room worth keeping just because it was pretty?
 Was it worth preserving because that’s how the house was built?